solympe/42-Libft/README.md

 # Libft - go to hell

+Not interesting, just a practice

 <b>Each</b> of this functions was written manually
+The most part of functions were recreated from original functions.
+This task showed me how the library works in its own and how can i compile my own libraries

 This is my project work on school21 in C language